LuigiSigillo/NextRoom/Architecture/Architecture.md

 Basically there will be two Azure functions:

 1. Use a function to process the data in the DB and update once a day the new suggestions for the different type of personas.
-2. A function in charge of producing the next section suggestion for a specific user.
+2. A function in charge of producing the next section list of suggestions for a specific user.

 ### Web Application